Beltana: Explorers

 The town was, for some time, the starting point of many central Australian expeditions and explorations including those by Ernest Giles in 1872, Peter Warburton in 1873, Ross in 1874, Lewis in 1874–75, and Lawrence Wells in 1883.

 Beltana today

 With the loss of the railway, main road, mining, telegraph and the collapse of the nearby Leigh Creek coal mine, all of the original reasons for the town to exist have vanished.
 The population reached 9 in 1984 and today the town survives as a historic tourist site and living ghost town.
 The town does not have any piped water as the 1940s water pipe from Leigh Creek to Sliding Rock bypassed Beltana.
 Water is supplied from various wells and the old railway dam with Puttapa Springs, a permanent water source, 8 km from the town.

 Most surviving buildings are now in private hands and not open to the public.
-There is an interpretive trail with signs detailing the history of many of the buildings in the town.
+There is an interpretive trail with signs detailing the history of many of them; since they are privately owned and some are inhabited, permanently or otherwise, some have "keep out" signs posted on them.
 Beltana has a campground run by the community that can be booked on Hipcamps.